nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `ArchDuke` and the **Actor** is the `Student`, unless specified otherwise)
+(For all use cases below, the **System** is `ArchDuke` and the **Actor** is the `Student`, unless specified otherwise)

 **Use case: UC01 - Add a student contact**

 **MSS:**

-1. Student requests to add a student contact in ArchDuke contact list.
+1. Student requests to add a student contact in ArchDuke.

-2. ArchDuke adds the student contact to the contact list.
+2. ArchDuke adds and displays the student contact to the contact list.
-3. ArchDuke updates the contact list and displays the student contact in the contact list.

    Use case ends.

 **Extensions**

 * 1a.
 The student contact attributes are in an invalid format.

     * 1a1.
 ArchDuke displays an error message.

       Use case resumes from step 1.

+* 1b.
+The student contact has missing attributes.

+    * 1b1.
+ArchDuke displays an error message.

+      Use case resumes from step 1.

 **Use case: UC02 - Delete a student contact**

 **MSS:**

 1. Student requests to delete a student in the contact list.

-2. ArchDuke deletes the particular student.
-3. ArchDuke updates the contact list and deletes that student contact from the contact list.
+2. ArchDuke deletes the particular student contact and no longer display that student contact.

    Use case ends.

 **Extensions**

 * 1a.
 The given index of the student contact is invalid.

     * 1a1.
 ArchDuke shows an error message.

        Use case resumes from step 1.

+* 1b.
+The student contact list is empty.

+    Use case ends.

 **Use case: UC03 - List student contacts**

 **MSS:**

 1. User requests to list student contacts.

 2. ArchDuke displays a list of student contacts.

     Use case ends.